TezosTaqueria/taqueria/taqueria-plugin-smartpy/README.md

 Running the `compile` task with no options will result in any source SmartPy smart contracts in the `contracts` folder being compiled to Michelson files in the `artifacts` folder.
 If you speficy an optional filename, only SmartPy contracts matching the specified filename in the `contracts` folder will be compiled

+> ### :page_with_curl: Note
-The `compile` task can be implemented by more than one compiler plugin installed on a project (SmartPy, SmartPY).
+> The `compile` task can be implemented by more than one compiler plugin installed on a project (SmartPy, SmartPY).
 If this is the case, you must use the `--plugin` flag to specify a particular compiler

 ## Plugin Architecture